Giulio64/IOT2020Assignments/README.md

 * [Demonstration] See a demonstration on youtube:https://youtu.be/wyxVPOb4kGQ
 * [Tutorial]check out the post on linkedin for the full tutorial:https://www.linkedin.com/posts/giulio-serra-02966b151_iot-tutorial-3rd-assignment-activity-6655113462605324288-LUNq

+4^Assignment

+"In this assignment we will built a mobile application to provide a crowd-sensing extension to our application.
+We build on-top of the cloud-based and edge-based components developed in the first and second assignments.
+You need to develop an HTML5 application using the Generic Sensor API that collects data form the accelerator sensor of the mobile phone.
+The values collected need to be transmitted to your Cloud infrastructure.
+Using the data collected at the cloud, you need to develop a simple activity recognition model that detects if the user is standing still, or walking/running/being on a vehicle."

+* [Demonstration] See a demonstration on youtube:TBD
+* [Tutorial]check out the post on linkedin for the full tutorial:TBD

-please see inside Application Logic and Presentation for the resources of the 2^nd assignment
+please see inside Application Logic and Presentation for the resources of the 4^th assignment

 PLEASE NOTE: due to github limitation i cannot upload the full working code with all the modules and frameworks, if you want a full functional copy please email me at: serra.1904089@studenti.uniroma1.it